tschinz/zawiki/source/tools/sublimetext/plugins.rst

 Alignment
 ---------

+       // The mid-line characters to align in a multi-line selection, changing
+       // this to an empty array will disable mid-line alignment

 .. code-block:: json
    :caption: alignemnt settings

    {
-       // The mid-line characters to align in a multi-line selection, changing
-       // this to an empty array will disable mid-line alignment "alignment_chars": [
+       "_comment1": "The mid-line characters to align in a multi-line selection, changing this to an empty array will disable mid-line alignment", "alignment_chars": [
            "^", "|", ":", ":=", "<=", "=>"
        ]